angusdion98/angusdion98.github.io/README.md

 Icons: https://www.w3.org/TR/SVG2/shapes.html

-Logos, Images and Videos: All where created by Angus himself :)
+Logos, Images and Videos: All were created by Angus himself :)